-Authors at the right-wing Heritage Foundation point out that the apologists’ argument assumes that Russia has a right to exercise a control over its neighbors and that those neighbors have no corresponding right to determine their own destiny.
+Authors at the right-wing Heritage Foundation point out that the apologists’ argument assumes that Russia has a right to exercise a control over its neighbors and that those neighbors have no corresponding right to determine their own fate.

 This is misguided.
 NATO did not just expand eastward; the nations there, which had lived under Moscow’s yoke for decades, wanted to join the alliance.
-It was as much their choice as the West’s.
+It was as much their choice as it was the West’s.

 Wary of Russia